mlraglin/personal-website/content/authors/admin/_index.md

   url: https://www.osu.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: NYC-based Data analyst at Chartmetric.
-Recent graduate of The Ohio State University with a B.S. in data analytics.
+Graduate of The Ohio State University with a B.S. in data analytics.

 # Interests to show in About widget
 interests: